Classify events with NXLog Agent

 }

-Parse logs with a pattern file
+Parse events with a pattern file

 Example 3.
-Classifying logs with xm_pattern
+Classifying events with xm_pattern

 SSH login event